 2. BOIL water in a small pan; add peel strips.
 Boil for 5 minutes, until tender.

 3. REMOVE peels from water and whisk in sugar until dissolved.
-Return water to a boil; add peels and boil until syrup absorbs into peel.
+Return water to a boil; add peels and boil until syrup absorbs into the peel.

 4. DRAIN cooked peel on paper towels.
 After they dry, you can store them in an airtight jar for a week.

 *SALAD RECIPE: One of our favorite salads: baby beets, shaved fennel, mesclun, and a touch of baby arugula (use baby spinach if you don’t like arugula), topped with a circle of goat cheese and optional toasted nuts.
 For the vinaigrette, you can reduce blood orange juice with white wine vinegar.
-Or, adapt the classic, dividing the acid into mix half vinegar, half blood orange juice with olive oil or nut oil in the proportion of 3 parts oil to 1 part acid.
+Or, adapt the classic, dividing the acid and mixing half vinegar, half blood orange juice with olive oil or nut oil in the proportion of 3 parts oil to 1 part acid.
 We especially like hazelnut or walnut oil with this recipe, but olive oil is just fine.
-If you have a French nut oil, which tends to be very dense in flavor, you can mix it with olive oil.
+If you have French nut oil, which tends to be very dense in flavor, you can mix it with olive oil.

 Pineapple Upside Down Cake is so retro.
 Put a modern spin on it with this recipe from Good Eggs.